“He who would travel happily must travel lightly.” – Antoine de Saint-Exupery

 ◊ mini-LED rechargeable flashlight/headlamp

-◊ Swiss Army knife (stowed in checked bag)
+◊ Swiss Army knife (stowed in checked bag only)

 ◊ cheap watch